 - When reviewing the class roster, filter by Location for “Cornell Tech” to review your eligible Cornell Tech class offerings.

 - Please be mindful that eligible PhD Classes (either hosted at CT or hosted from Ithaca), will have a specific enrollment section for CT PhD students (this is often labeled as LEC 030, 031, SEM 130, 131, and so on).

 - CT PhD Students cannot enroll in the Ithaca section of a course offering (often labeled as LEC 001, 002, and so on) as that section is just for Ithaca student enrollment.
 Thus, it is important that you search for available courses using the class roster “Location for “Cornell Tech” filter to avoid confusion as it filters out the Ithaca sections!

-- A limited amount of seats across all Master’s Technical courses will be open during Pre-Enrollment.
-Waitlists will not be open during Pre-Enrollment.
-Additional seats and waitlists will be open for Regular Enrollment in August.
+- A limited amount of seats across all Master’s Technical courses will be open available.
+Waitlists will open during Regular Enrollment.

 - Please make sure to review the class roster notes of the course as it will indicate if you are eligible to enroll in the class based on your academic program.

 - Class meeting patterns, times, grading basis, prerequisites, etc. are official and published.